folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "The type of man that never dickride 'cause I want a favor" > Dickride

 * Within the entertainment industry, Kendrick sees himself as representing the kind of man who never “dickrides.”
-In slange usage, "dickriding" refers to the act of saying an excessive and unwarrented amount of good thing about an important person in order to benefit by receiving favorable treatment from that important person.
+In slang usage, "dickriding" refers to the act of saying an excessive and unwarranted amount of good things about an important person in order to benefit by receiving favorable treatment from that important person.

 * While the term “dickriding” is most often used metaphorically to describe someone who says an excessive amount of good things to gain favor, the most literal usage of the term refers to a man or woman who willingly receives anal or vaginal sexual penetration from a powerful man in order to receive favorable treatment or economic opportunities.

-* It is notable that in the [viral Club Shay Shay interview (1:40:33 - 1:44:00)](https://youtu.be/8oRRZiRQxTs?si=Tag2nxKG36JIAT1H&t=6033) Katt Williams highlighted how from the start of his career in the entertainment industry his entire goal was to become successful without ever literally or metaphorically riding anyone’s dick.
+* It is notable that in the [viral Club Shay Shay interview (1:40:33 - 1:44:00)](https://youtu.be/8oRRZiRQxTs?si=Tag2nxKG36JIAT1H&t=6033), Katt Williams highlighted how from the start of his career in the entertainment industry, his entire goal was to become successful without ever literally or metaphorically riding anyone’s dick.

   * ***My goal was to get this far in Hollywood and still have a virgin asshole and never had sucked a penis**.
 That was my only goal.
   ...